hunt-genes/PPU-GenEpi/Day2/README.md

 hitting the space-button.
 If you wish to get out of the file, you press "q".
 These are examples of commands that are very useful when writing in a terminal with unix language.
 Please see the link to resources for coding on the main branch (PPU-GenEpi) of this github site.

+Small tip: If you want to copy the commands here and paste in the terminal, copy as normal and paste in the terminal by right-clicking on the mouse button.

 When/If you try ```less day2.bed | head```,
 you will get the message